Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 Please email us to discuss and set up the repair.
 If the clock has three weights and is a Jauch movement then we have a conversion.
 Get the clock running again with a brand new Hermle movement conversion kit.

 Jauch PL77 Clock Movement Installation Requirements

 - The dial must attach to the case rather than the movement.
 There is a 50/50 chance on whether the dial will attach to the case or the movement with dial feet.
 If it attaches to the movement then unscrew or chop off the dial feet and attach it to the wood case instead.

-- The replacement for the Jauch clock movement would have to be shimmed higher (Included)
+- The replacement for the Jauch clock movement would have to be shimmed higher (Comes in the kit)

-- The top hook on the pendulum will have to get swapped (Included)
+- The top hook on the pendulum will have to get swapped (Comes in the kit)

-- The pendulum may or may not have to get shortened.
+- The may or may not have to shorten the pendulum.
 If the clock is too slow, even with the bob all the way up, the pendulum stick must get cut 1 1/2 inches shorter.

 - Please call us if you need assistance on replacing the Jauch clock movement.